BOAT-BILLED HERON

 Conservation Status: Not protected.

-Location in the Zoo: In the bird pagoda with the yellow-billed stork.
+Location in the Zoo: By the By the yellow-billed stork.

 Physical Description: